Julio Ramón Ribeyro

-Biography
+Life and career

 Early years (1929–1952)

-Ribeyro was born in Lima on August 31, 1929.
+Ribeyro was born in Lima on 31 August 1929.
 He was the son of Julio Ramón Ribeyro Bonello and Mercedes Zúñiga Rabines, the first of four children (two boys and two girls).
 His family was middle class, but in earlier generations had belonged to the upper class, counting among his ancestors some illustrious figures in Peruvian culture and politics, mostly of a conservative and "civilist" trend.
 In his childhood he lived in Santa Beatriz, a middle-class Lima neighborhood, and then moved to Miraflores, residing in the neighborhood of Santa Cruz, close to Huaca Pucllana.
 He went to school in the Champagnat School of Miraflores.
 He was deeply affected by the death of his father which also created a dire economic situation for his family.

 Later, he studied Arts and Law at the Pontifical Catholic University of Peru, between 1946 and 1952, where he met Pablo Macera, Alberto Escobar and Luis Felipe Angell "Sofocleto" among other youth with intellectual and artistic interests.
 He began his writing career with the short story The Grey Life which was published in the magazine Correo Bolivariano in 1948.
 In 1952 he won a journalism fellowship awarded by the Institute of Hispanic Culture, which allowed him to travel to Spain.

 First trip to Europe (1952–1958)

 He traveled by ship to Barcelona and from there went to Madrid, where he spent a year and studied at the Complutense University in that city.
 He also wrote some short stories and articles.

 By the end of his fellowship in 1953, he traveled to Paris to prepare a thesis on French literature at the Sorbonne University.
 By then he had written his first book Los gallinazos sin plumas (The featherless buzzards), a collection of short stories on urban issues, regarded as one of his most successful pieces of narrative writing.
 There, he decided to drop out and remained in Europe doing odd jobs, alternating his stay in France with brief periods in Germany and Belgium.
 It was in Munich between 1954 and 1956, where he wrote his first novel, Chronicle of San Gabriel.
 He returned to Paris and then traveled to Antwerp in 1957, where he worked in a factory of photography products.
 In 1958, he returned to Germany and spent some time in Berlin, Hamburg and Frankfurt.
 During his European stay he had to take on many trades to survive, including those of newspapers recycling, concierge, loader on the subway, seller of printing materials, among others.

 He returned to Lima in 1958.
 He was appointed as a professor at the National University of San Cristobal de Huamanga in Ayacucho, and instigated the creation of the Institute for Popular Culture, in 1959.
-In 1960 he published his novel Chronicle of San Gabriel, which earned him the National Prize for Novel that year.
+In 1960 he published his novel Chronicle of San Gabriel, which earned him the National Novel Prize that year.